HTML::Parser(3pm) - phpMan

 The "text" for the artificial end event will be empty and the

-"tokenpos" array will be undefined even though the the token array
+"tokenpos" array will be undefined even though the token array will

 $p->marked_sections